AI Crawler Policy: robots.txt and User-Agents

 - User-triggered fetchers (

-ChatGPT-User,Perplexity-User) are sent by live users who requested a specific URL.
+ChatGPT-User,Perplexity-User,Meta-ExternalFetcher) are sent by live users who requested a specific URL.
 Perplexity explicitly statesPerplexity-Userignores robots.txt.
-OpenAI saysChatGPT-User"may not follow" it. - Non-compliant crawlers (
+As of a Dec 2025 documentation update, OpenAI no longer listsChatGPT-Useramong its robots.txt-compliant agents (onlyGPTBotandOAI-SearchBotare) — it is now treated as a proxy for human browsing.
+Meta does not clearly state whetherMeta-ExternalFetcherhonours Disallow. - Non-compliant crawlers (

 Bytespider,Meta-ExternalAgent) have documented or disputed histories of ignoring Disallow.
 IP-range blocking and WAF rules provide a harder layer. - Spoofed UAs — any actor can send a fake UA.
 Vendor IP-range verification is the only way to confirm a crawler is authentic.
 All major vendors publish IP ranges (see verified sources below).